 While in Provins, do not forget to try the cheese and rose flavours products, such as rose syrup, rose candies and rose petal jam.

 The Saint-Émilion vineyards and surrounding town in Nouvelle Aquitaine were added to the UNESCO World Heritage Site list in 1999, in recognition of the vineyards from the area dating back to Roman times.
 Along with the beautiful landscapes of vines for miles around, the town is also home to many notable buildings including churches, monasteries and hospices.

 The town grew from the 11th century due to its location on the Santiago de Compostela pilgrims’ walk.
 Many grand buildings were constructed in the town from the local yellow stone including the Grotto of Saint-Émilion, the Monolithic Church, and stunning château dotted amongst the vines.

-Initially, only the Grande Île, the old historical part of Strasbourg had been named UNESCO World Heritage.
+Initially, only the Grande Île, the old historical part of Strasbourg had been named UNESCO Site France.
 Thanks to its rich history, impressive Gothic cathedral and surrounding canals.

 But recently, the younger Neustadt, built under the German administration in the late 19th and early 20th century, was also added to the list.
 This is because of the specific, highly recognizable German architecture, which had been built to represent the ‘new’ German town of Strasbourg.
 However, this clash of German and French styles is only one of the things that makes Strasbourg so unique.